Helping you to support your children or teenagers

 Preparation: Before talking with young people

-Both Macmillan and Cancer Research UK have a great range of information to help adults prepare for talking to children or teenagers when someone close to them has a cancer diagnosis.
+Macmillan, Cancer Research UK and other organisations have a great range of information to help adults prepare for talking to children or teenagers when someone close to them has a cancer diagnosis.
 Reading through these webpages should give you encouragement to have conversations that are at a level appropriate for each young person, covering, for example, emotional support, how to explain what cancer is, their reaction to conversations and questions that you may be asked.

 Macmillan: Talking to children and teenagers